vercel/hazel/readme.md

 ### /

+Displays an overview page showing the cached repository with the different available platforms and file sizes.
+Links to the repo, releases, specific cached version and direct downloads for each platform are present.

+### /download

 Automatically detects the platform/OS of the visitor by parsing the user agent and then downloads the appropriate copy of your application.

 If the latest version of the application wasn't yet pulled from [GitHub Releases](https://help.github.com/articles/creating-releases/), it will return a message and the status code `404`.
 The same happens if the latest release doesn't contain a file for the detected platform.

-### /download

-Does the same as `/` (basically an alias).

 ### /download/:platform